Dyslexia LegislationHas Legislation?Yes

 General Laws Chapters 71, 287

-Massachusetts does not explicitly require dyslexia screening.
-However, according to Section 57A.
+Section 57A.
 “The department of elementary and secondary education, in consultation with the department of early education and care, shall, subject to appropriation, issue guidelines to assist districts in developing screening procedures or protocols for students that demonstrate 1 or more potential indicators of a neurological learning disability including, but not limited to, dyslexia.”
 The SEA has also issued communications indicating that districts should continue their screening practices while guidelines are being developed.

 Massachusetts does not explicitly require dyslexia pre-service training.
 However, according to Section 287: “The literacy panel shall recommend “action steps to implement research-based recommendations contained in reports written by experts in early language and literacy development on student screening and teacher preparation methods with respect to reading disabilities including, but not limited to, dyslexia."